Dheuster/AFT-FO4Edition/readme.txt

      additional commentary for Porter Gage.
 Advise including him in your load-out while in Nuka world (once available).

-     Camp turrets will fire on friendly Raiders.
-Disable them if you don't want that behavior.
+     Camp turrets may fire on friendly Raiders.
+Disable them if this happens and you don't want that behavior.
 Leave them on if you do.
-NOTE: Despite killing raiders, enabling the turrets will not cause raiders to turn against you.
+NOTE: Despite occasionally killing raiders, enabling the turrets will not cause raiders to turn against you.

   C. Far Harbor